H&J Medical Supplies Education Hub

 Using Your HSA or FSA

-- Check your plan’s list of eligible medical expenses—DME like crutches and wheelchairs often qualify.
+• Check your plan’s list of eligible medical expenses—durable medical equipment like crutches and wheelchairs often qualifies.

-- Keep itemized receipts and prescriptions if your HSA/FSA administrator requests documentation.
+• Keep itemised receipts and prescriptions if your HSA/FSA administrator requests documentation.

 Appeals & Denials: What to Do If Coverage Is Refused

 Facing a coverage denial for medically necessary equipment can be stressful.
-However, most programs—Medicare, Medicaid, private insurance—provide a structured appeals process.
+However, most programmes—Medicare, Medicaid, private insurance—provide a structured appeals process.
 Your success often hinges on thorough documentation and timely submission.

 General Steps to Appeal

-- Submit a written appeal before the deadline (varies by insurer or program).
+3. Submit a written appeal before the deadline (varies by insurer or programme).

 Specialty Equipment & Emerging Technology